erigontech/erigon/README.md

 - `zkevm.executor-strict`: Defaulted to true, but can be set to false when running the sequencer without verifications (use with extreme caution)
 - `zkevm.witness-full`: Defaulted to true.
 Controls whether the full or partial witness is used with the executor.
 - `zkevm.sequencer-initial-fork-id`: The fork id to start the network with.

+Resource Utilisation config:
+- `zkevm.smt-regenerate-in-memory`: As documented above, allows SMT regeneration in memory if machine has enough RAM, for a speedup in initial sync.

 Useful config entries:
 - `zkevm.sync-limit`: This will ensure the network only syncs to a given block height.